serdimoa/charting/Charts-Customization-101.md

 };
 ```

-One may find more detailed description of this parameters on [[JS API page|JS-Api]].
+One may find more detailed description of this parameters on [[JS API page|JS-Api#onreadycallback]].

 #Customizations done on client-side.
 These ones allow you to affect most of UI/UX.
 These customizations are done through chart widget constructor arguments.
 The example of widget constructor call: